 Tin the lugs of the pots and switch that you will be working on.
 Tinning before making the final connection makes it a lot easier.
 Hold the soldering iron to the side of the pot or switch lug (either underneath or behind) and apply a tiny amount of solder to the lug from the other side.
 Do not apply solder direct to the iron.
 The solder will run along the lug, tinning it nicely.
 It only takes a little to lightly coat it - you do not want to fill the lug with solder.

 Ground the lug that will not be used on the volume pot.
 This is the lug furthest away from the switch (nearest the edge of the pickguard).
 There are two ways to doing this.
 You can either take a snippet of bare ground wire and connect the lug to the back of the pot, or, bend the lug onto the back of the pot and solder.
-If using this method, use a flat head screw driver to hold the lug down while you apply heat and solder.
-Do not blow on the joint to try and make it cool faster - just remove the soldering iron and hold the lug in place with the screw driver.
-It will set in a matter of seconds.
+Do not blow on the joint to try and make it cool faster - just remove the soldering.
+It will cool in a matter of seconds.
 Refer to the below photo.

 Using the black cloth wire, lay a ground wire running from the volume pot to the tone pots.
 It does not need to be a continuous wire.
 Try and keep your solder points as close to the edge as possible of each pot (the volume pot will also be ground point for the pickups, the output jack and where you will run the ground to the tremolo claw or bridge).
-Alternatively, use tinned copper wire.
-You can also solder this ground to the side of the pots.
+Alternatively, use tinned copper wire (sold separately).
+You can also solder this ground wire to the side of the pots as we have below.

-Next, connect lug 1 of the switch to the input of the volume pot (lug nearest the switch) as per the below photo.
+Next, connect lug 1 of the switch to the input of the volume pot (lug nearest the switch) as shown in the photo.
 Again, tin the wire ends before connecting.
-Run the wire down the length of the switch and across to the volume pot.
+Run the wire down the length of the switch and directly across to the volume pot.

-The capacitor - the orange drop capacitor will sit on the middle tone pot.
+The capacitor - the capacitor will sit on the 1st tone pot.
 One wire will essentially connect the two tone pots together while the other end will get grounded to the back or the side of the pot.
-Refer to the below photo.
-Heat shrink tubing (or use some cloth from the cloth wire) is used to prevent the live wire from coming into contact with the pot casing (which is the ground!).
-To do this, feed one end of the capacitor to the most outward lug on the middle tone pot (furthest from the switch) and thread it through to the middle lug of the second tone pot.
+Refer to the below photos.
+We are using the optional PIO (paper in oil) upgrade in the wiring kit.
+Feed one end of the capacitor to the most outward lug on the first tone pot (furthest from the switch) and thread it through to the middle lug of the second tone pot.
 You will need to cut the lead wires of the capacitor to length.
 Solder both connections and ground the other wire of the capacitor to the pot casing.

-If you are using the treble bleed - this gets soldered to the input and output lugs of the volume pot.
-Again, as with the main capacitor, cut the wires to a suitable length and add some heat shrink rubber tubing or cloth to prevent them from coming into contact with the ground.
+If you are using the treble bypass (aka treble bleed) - this gets soldered to the input and output lugs of the volume pot.
+Again, as with the main capacitor, cut the wires to a suitable length and add some heat shrink rubber tubing or cloth to prevent them from coming into contact with the pot casing (ground).
 Refer to our guide on installing a treble bleed if you need more information on this.

 Finally, you need to install the jack leads BEFORE connecting the jack.
 The hot/live wire goes to the output (middle) lug of the volume control, while the ground goes to either the back or the side of the volume control.
 We have chosen the back for ease of soldering!